UmerMuxhal/automate-wordpress-post/README.md

 # Automate-WordPress

-Wordpress is a Python library for automating simple WordPress tasks.
+Automate-WordPress is a Python package for automating WordPress posts.

+**Note:** Tested on WordPress version 5.4

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Automate-WordPress.

 ```bash
 pip install Wordpress